 Students will receive the distinction as an AHEC Scholar, which sets them apart from others in the competitive environment of health care.
 The experience as an AHEC Scholar will also give students a chance to interact with health care professionals and create an invaluable network for their future careers.

-Area L AHEC has partnered with Eastern AHEC to identify health professions students from both service areas, which include 28 counties in the eastern portion of North Carolina.
+Area L AHEC has partnered with Barton College and Eastern AHEC to identify health professions students from both service areas, which include 28 counties in the eastern portion of North Carolina.
 We recognize that the healthcare needs of individuals living in eastern North Carolina are unique to other parts of the state and our aim is to address those specific needs to improve health and increase quality of life.

 Our emphasis will be on recruiting students from underrepresented minorities, disadvantaged/rural backgrounds, and first-generation college families with the primary goal of improving diversity and distribution of all health professions in eastern North Carolina.

-• Dental hygiene
+- Dental hygiene

-• Health Systems Management
+- Health Systems Management

-• Occupational Therapy
+- Occupational Therapy

-• Physical Therapy
+- Physical Therapy

-• Public Health
+- Public Health

-• Respiratory Therapy
+- Respiratory Therapy

-• Social Work
+- Social Work

 NC AHEC Scholars must:

-- be enrolled in a college-level health professions education training program in North Carolina by August 31, 2018;
+- be enrolled in a college-level health professions education training program in North Carolina

-- have reliable access to Wi-Fi;
+- have reliable access to Wi-Fi

-- have reliable transportation; and
+- have reliable transportation

-- be eligible to work inside the United States.
+- be eligible to work inside the United States

 Each NC AHEC Scholar must:

-- be committed to the program for a total of two years;
+- be committed to the program for a total of two years

-- complete 40 hours of experiential training each year of the program.
+- complete 40 hours of experiential training each year of the program